jipearson/School_District_Analysis/README.md

 ## Results
 How does replacing the 9t grade scores impact the following:
-- Disctrict level summary
+- Disctrict level summary:
-After replacing the 9th grade THS test data with "Nans" we see that there is minimal imact at the district level (see images below).
-Only 1.2% of scores were from THS 9th graders.
+Replacing the 9th grade THS test data with "Nans" caused slight downward movement in all testing metrics at the district level (see images below).
+Note that there was minimal overall impact as only 1.2% of the total district scores were from THS 9th graders.
   - Original
   ![](Resources/district_summary_mod.PNG)
   - THS 9th grade test scores replaced